BradHB3D/painter-plugin-kelvin-color/README.md

 # painter-plugin-kelvin-color
 Substance Painter Plugin: Kelvin Color

-Brad's Kelvin Color Painter Plugin: This plugin allows the user to add a __Kelvin Color to RGB__ reference dock to Painter UI.
+Kelvin Color Painter Plugin: This plugin allows the user to add a __Kelvin Color to RGB__ reference dock to the Painter UI.
 This dock displays an RGB color swatch, generated from a Temperture slider (Kelvin).
 These colors are particularly useful as emissive color reference.
-Color is a close approximation, and presets represent a general average.
+Color is a close approximation, and represent a general average.
 Actual colors vary greatly.
-Credit to Tanner Helland's Kelvin to RGB algorithm, as this conversion is adapted from his work (http://www.tannerhelland.com/4435/convert-temperature-rgb-algorithm-code/).
+Credit to Tanner Helland's Kelvin to RGB algorithm, as this conversion is adapted from his work here: http://www.tannerhelland.com/4435/convert-temperature-rgb-algorithm-code/.

 ## Installation